aankitkumargupta/Comparative-Analysis-Spam-Email-Classifier/README.md

 Logistic Regression

 The accuracy of each algorithm is measured and visualized using a bar plot.
 The results provide insights into the performance of each algorithm in classifying spam and ham emails.

+# UPDATE ( File Copy_of_SPAM_EMAIL )
+Compared the performance of different ML Algorithms using the Bag of Words vectorization techniques.
+Performance decreased.